 “Our specialists provide pediatric specialty care to communities throughout the state in collaboration with local providers,” said Thomas Scholz, M.D., interim head of the UI Department of Pediatrics and physician-in-chief of UI Children’s Hospital.
 “Relationships with local providers not only improve access to pediatric specialty care for children and their families, but also lead to better health outcomes and lower medical costs.”

-Dr. Pyevich's practice illustrates successful growth of a pediatric specialty in the Quad Cities.
+Dr. Pyevich’s practice illustrates successful growth of a pediatric specialty in the Quad Cities.
 When she began her clinic 14 years ago, it was twice a week.
-Today, the clinic operates four days a week, and UI Children's Hospital has brought in another pediatric cardiologist to come twice a month, Dr. Scholz said.
+Today, the clinic operates four days a week and has a six-week waiting list.
+As a result, UI Children’s Hospital has brought in another pediatric cardiologist to come twice a month, Dr. Scholz said.

 He concluded, “In the Quad Cities, Genesis is the leader in pediatric care, but there are so many sub-specialties, we can’t offer them all.
 Collaborating to bring more specialists here for the children of the Quad Cities is a huge opportunity.”